NathanVenkat2004/Diabetes-Stage-Prediction/README.md

 DIABETES STAGE PREDICTION:
 This project will help to predict the Diabetes stage.

-The motiive of this project is that the people who are suffering from diabetes get to know that which stage they are in,Now a days there is no aware about the stage of diabetes this leads that everyone taking the Insulin injection,so to sort out this problem this project help them in a way.This helps them to take tablets to it no need of injection.
+The motive of this project is that the people who are suffering from diabetes get to know that which stage they are in,Now a days there is no aware about the stage of diabetes this leads that everyone taking the Insulin injection,so to sort out this problem this project help them in a way.This helps them to take tablets to it no need of injection.

+This project is for the Diabetes suffering persons😷

 I used the python programming Language